Day 14: Ballenas y Piedra

 Photo Credit: Amy Tucker, 2026

 Buber (1923/1970) writes about I-Thou relationships, encounters where the other is met as subject rather than object, where genuine relation becomes possible even across vast differences.
-The whale encounter was not I-Thou in Buber’s full sense (the whale was not addressing me, was not entering a reciprocal relation), but it was also not I-It (the whale as object, as thing to be observed).
+The whale encounter fell short of I-Thou in Buber’s full sense (the whale was silent toward me, was entering no reciprocal relation), and yet it resisted the category of I-It (the whale as object, as thing to be observed).
 It was something in between.
 Something more like: we share this moment.
 We share this water.
 We share the fact of being alive at the same time in the same place, and that sharing, however brief, however one-sided, matters.

 Boss (1999) writes about ambiguous loss, about relationships that defy clear categories.
 I am thinking about this now in a different context.
 What is my relationship with the whale?
-Not connected (the whale does not know me).
-Not a threat (I pose none).
-Not kinship (though we are both mammals, that seems too distant a relation to claim).
+Beyond connection in the usual sense (the whale carries no knowledge of me).
+Beyond threat (I pose none).
+Beyond kinship (though we share mammalian ancestry, that seems too distant a claim to make).
 Something else.
 Something more like a witness.
 I witnessed the whale.
 The whale, perhaps, witnessed me.
 And that mutual witnessing, even without recognition or acknowledgment, creates a kind of relation that matters.

-The whale does not need me to witness it.
+The whale needs nothing from my witnessing.
 But I seem to need to witness the whale.
 Need to know that something this large, this ancient (grey whales as a species evolved approximately 2.5 million years ago; Swartz, 2018), this indifferent to human concern still exists.
 Still migrates.
 Still breathes air, nurses its young, and navigates thousands of kilometres using senses I cannot imagine.
 The whale’s existence, independent of my need for it, feels like permission.
 Permission to exist independently of others’ needs for me.
 Permission to migrate toward what I need without justifying the journey.
 Permission to be large in my own right, even when that largeness is invisible to those who look at me and see only the surface.

 Fire Becoming Stone: On Transformation and Time